AbuTalha3/Football-World-Cup-2026/README.md

 ## News and Highlights:
  Stay informed with the latest news articles, analysis, and video highlights covering the World Cup action.
 ## Match Schedule:
- Access the complete schedule of matches, including dates, times, and venues, to never miss a game.
+ Access the complete **schedule of matches**, including dates, times, and venues, to never miss a game.
 ## Team Profiles:
 Explore detailed profiles of all participating teams, including squad lists, player bios, and `team statistics`.
 ## Venue Information: